 Directly cover the cream with plastic wrap to prevent a top layer of dry skin from forming.
 Place in the refrigerator for a few hours until thick and chilled.
 Before using, give it a mix to smooth out the texture as it will have set into a firm, thick custard.

-After the custard is chilled, use a hand mixer to whip the heavy whipping cream on high speed, one cup at a time, in same bowl as the custard until pale yellow, fluffy and thickened.
-This can take up to 5 minutes.Note: Whisking the chilled custard will disrupt the gelatin but after assembling the cake and refrigerating, it will set again.
+After the custard is chilled, use a hand mixer to whip the heavy whipping cream on high speed.
+Fold into same bowl as the custard until pale yellow, fluffy and thickened.Note: Whisking the chilled custard will disrupt the gelatin but after assembling the cake and refrigerating, it will set again.

 1½ cups heavy whipping cream

-Bake the puff pastry.
+Bake the puff pastry

 Use a rolling pin to flatten the puff pastry into a rectangle.
 Place on a baking tray lined with parchment paper.
 Bake at 425°F for 17-20 minutes until deep, golden brown.